Tabla de contenido

 | Wide Chest Press Machine | Chest isolation | Bajo | Chest growth & safer pressing |

-| Resistance Bands | Variable tension | Medium | Rehab & flexibility |
+| Resistance Bands | Variable tension | Medio | Rehab & flexibility |

-| Push‑Ups | Functional strength | Medium | Endurance & accessibility |
+| Push‑Ups | Functional strength | Medio | Endurance & accessibility |

 👉 Wide machines are not better than free weights, but they are complementary and excellent at focusing your efforts on chest muscle development.